Various Partner Options: Getting Pregnant and HIV

 The HIV-negative man can use Truvada (tenofovir disoproxil fumarate/emtricitabine), Descovy (tenofovir alafenamide/emtricitabine), or Apretude (cabotegravir injectable) as pre-exposure prophylaxis (PrEP).
 PrEP means taking HIV drugs before being exposed to HIV to prevent acquisition of the virus if the partner's viral load is unknown or is detectable.
 Truvada and Descovy need to be taken daily, not just right before you have sex.
 Apretude is injected every two months.

-Some recent research has shown that PrEP may not add much protection when the partner living with HIV is already virally suppressed (which already lowers the risk of transmission to zero) and condomless sex is limited to the woman's fertile period.
+Some recent research has shown that PrEP may not add much protection when the partner living with HIV is virally suppressed (which already lowers the risk of transmission to zero) and condomless sex is limited to the woman's fertile period.

 Home Insemination